mgama1/mgama1.github.io/_posts/2024-02-20-color_palette.md

 print(h,w,d)
 ```
 turns out my image has 394 rows(height), 728 columns(width), and 3 channels(depth)
-what we wanna do right now is reshape this tensor so that we have every pixel in rows and each column is its R value, G value and G value in a row
+what we wanna do right now is reshape this tensor so that we have every pixel in rows and each column is its R value, G value and B value in a row
 ```python
 pixels = np.reshape(image, (w * h, d))
 ```